 The best way to ensure your business launches at the right time is to carry out thorough market research.
 See what the demand is for your product or service.
 If it’s not the right time and you’re not in a position to wait, are there any changes you can make to meet demand?

 Don’t forget that it’s perfectly acceptable not to launch your business if you don’t think it is the right time.
 Holding back may even give you extra valuable time to develop and grow your startup idea.

 It’s essential to carry out research through the lifecycle of your startup.
-That way, if you come up against an issue, you know what you need to do in order to mitigate it.
+That way, if you come up against an issue, you know what you need to do to mitigate it.

 In conclusion – what you need to do to ensure startup success

-In this article, we have looked at the top five startup key factors and how you can increase the chances of your product or service succeeding.
+In this article, we have looked at the top five startup key factors in a custom mobile app and how you can increase the chances of your product or service succeeding.